“Gabe, our fatal flaw is that we don’t need each other.” While the words were harsh, his wife’s voice was matter-of-fact.

 “All’s well?” he murmured, his morning-rough voice making her smile.
 She loved the sound of his voice first thing in the morning.

 The city that never sleeps had a rhythm that changed in infinitesimal moments as the night ended and daylight crept up the sky.
 The pale blue, nearly sheer curtains let the light in while giving privacy to the studio apartment they’d shared since their marriage a month before.
-Getting married in the days following 9/11 and the Melbourne Road fire had been their defiance of the dark days, a beacon of hope for themselves and everyone they knew.
+Getting married in the days after the Melbourne Road fire had been their defiance of the dark days, a beacon of hope for themselves and everyone they knew.

 “I can hear you thinking.”
 Nash growled in her ear, dipping his head to nibble at her neck.
 “Mmm.”
-She wiggled around to face him, pressing against him from lips to toes, his stubbled face cupped in her hands.
+She wiggled around to face him, pressing against him from lips to toes, his stubbled face cupped in both hands.
 As their kiss deepened and legs tangled, hands wandered and soft moans drifted up to float on the air like bubbles, a siren sound split the air as Nash’s phone lit up.

 With a heartfelt groan, he dropped his head to Jill’s shoulder and inhaled deeply of the light lemon scent that was her, the scent that would act as a shield as he met the call with his firefighter brothers.
 Being yanked from his wife’s bed, even for the job he loved, was not the way he liked to start what was sure to be a long day—or any day for that matter.